 461-462.
-Secondary Education.
+SECONDARY EDUCATION.
 This course is required of all students with major interest in secondary education.
 Among the more prominent topics covered are the following: development of secondary education in the United States; secondary education in Europe; relation to lower and higher school; aims of the high school; the physical plant; costs; organizing the school; records; the high school pupil; curriculum and materials of instruction; the high school teacher; the principal as an administrator; the principal as a supervisor; extra-curricular activities; the morale; surveys; the library; classification, promotion, attendance, and health of pupils.

 465-466.
-METHODS AND MATERIALS OF PROGRESSIVE CLASSROOM PROCEDURE.
+METHODS AND MATERIALS OF PROCRESSIVE CLASSROOM PROCEDURE.
 An interpretation and discussion of observations made in the Laboratory Elementary School; practice in progressive teaching; the development of the theories and philosophy upon which progressive educational classroom procedures are based; and helps in seeing how these procedures may be adapted to the needs and local conditions of individual teachers.

-467. Fundamentals of the Curriculum.
+467. FUNDAMENTALS OF THE CURRICULUM.
 This is an introductory course on the fundamental philosophy, aims, objectives and methods of the modern curriculum.
 It is open to administrators and teachers in elementary and secondary schools, and to students preparing for teaching who are sufficiently advanced in their preparation to profit by the course.

 - 468. THE PLANNING OF CURRICULUM UNITS FOR ELEMENTARY AND SECONDARY SCHOOLS.
 This course has to do with the planning of instructional materials for elementary and secondary schools.
 Prerequisite: Fundamentals of the Curriculum.
 3 credits second semester. - 488.
 SELECTION AND USE OF READING MATERIALS.
 A course designed to acquaint students with the content and criteria necessary to the proper judgment of reading materials, books, periodicals, workbooks, and tests for elementary and junior high schools.
+3 credits second semester. - 492.
+SECONDARY SCHOOL ADMINISTRATION AND SUPERVISION.
+This course is a study of the problems related to the organization, administration, and supervision of the modern secondary school.
+Topics related to the following major problems will be considered: (1) the changing American secondary school, (2) organization and management of secondary schools, (3) administration and guidance of pupil personnel, (4) providing for improvement of instruction, (5) community relationships, and (6) practices in small and large secondary schools, and trends in secondary education.